headforwards-spd/headforwards-website/src/pages/info-pages/onshoring-vs-offshoring-what’s-the-difference-and-why-does-it-matter.md

           approach that we&#39;re always striving to perfect, and if that sounds like a partnership that appeals to you, [let&#39;s talk](https://www.headforwards.com/contact/)."
+    title: Is offshoring still worth it?
+    image: ""
   - type: article-component
     title: Further reading
     articles: